Aerial view of University of Michigan Health hospital in Ann Arbor, Michigan.

 About the Program

-Our comprehensive patient care environment allows us to make expeditious appointments with other specialist physicians, assist in coordinating medical testing, and to draw blood for laboratory evaluation on-site and off-site.
-Our outpatient facility is designed and administered to ensure personal, professional, and attentive care for patients with lupus and related autoimmune diseases.
-Patients will find our staff receptive, knowledgeable, and friendly.
+Our comprehensive patient care environment extends from within the main medical campus to our satellite clinics around the area.
+We work to collaborate with out specialist physicians to assist in coordinating medical testing.
+Our outpatient facilities are designed and administered to ensure personal, professional, and attentive care for patients with lupus and related autoimmune diseases.
+Our interdisciplinary research and patient care conferences allow for multi-specialist input into disease management.

-Our researchers are heavily involved in basic research and clinical trials.
-The program facilitates advances in the treatment of lupus by fostering continued development of an interdisciplinary group of physicians and physician scientist researchers focused on SLE.
-The Lupus Program and Michigan Lupus Cohort staff facilitates the development and submission of research grants and contracts to support the program’s objectives.
+Our researchers are world-leaders in basic, translational, and clinical research.
+The program facilitates advances in the treatment of lupus by fostering continued development of an interdisciplinary group of physicians and physician scientist researchers focused on SLE and its impact.
+Clinical trial coordinators supported by the Lupus Program bring knowledge of available clinical trials to our patients to offer opportunities for the latest, most effective therapies.

-Along with providing excellent patient care and performing cutting-edge research, education is one of our primary objectives.
 Our program proudly serves as a resource for the training of physicians and medical students to better serve our community.
+A dedicated lupus clinical rotation for our fellows ensure we will continue to train the next generation of experts in lupus care.

 Contact Us